What is it Like to Visit Tonga?(c) Tonga Ministry of Tourism

 Forget five-star resorts packed with other holiday-goers.
 Tonga’s accommodation provides a true island experience, where you often feel like you have the whole place to yourself…

-The main style of accommodation for tourists in Tonga are resorts and guesthouses.
-“Resort” is a term used rather loosely, but usually involves individual bungalows or “fales”, a restaurant, a beach and usually some watersports equipment to take advantage of.
-On the other hand, guesthouses provide a more “local” experience, like staying in a bed & breakfast and are irresistibly affordable.
+The main styles of accommodation for tourists in Tonga are resorts and guesthouses.
+“Resort” is a term used rather loosely, but usually involves individual bungalows or “fales”, a restaurant or dining area, a beach and usually some watersports equipment to take advantage of.
+On the other hand, guesthouses provide a more local experience, like staying in a bed & breakfast and are irresistibly affordable.

-In both cases, accommodation in Tonga is boutique accommodation, where resorts and guesthouses only have a handful of rooms.
+In both cases, accommodations in Tonga are boutique, where resorts and guesthouses only have a handful of rooms.
 This means that resorts are amazingly tranquil allowing you to fully escape from the modern world.

-Learn more about accommodation in Tonga in our Accommodation category.
+Learn more about accommodation in Where to Stay in Tonga: The Best Accommodations.

 Author